DragonWarrior15/statistical-learning-notes/_notes/probability/chapters/limit_theorems/markov_inequality.md

         &\geq aP(X \geq a)
     \end{align}

-Based on experiments with simple distributions (like uniform distribution), it can be verified that the bounds provided this inequality can be quite loose.
+Based on experiments with simple distributions (like uniform distribution), it can be verified that the bounds provided by this inequality can be quite loose.